dnndev/xmp-docs/form-controls/dual-list.md

 summary: >-
   New to version 1.5.
 The DualList tag renders as two listboxes at run-time.
-  Each box is separated by a series of buttons that enable moving items from the first listbox to the second listbox and vice v...
+  Each box is separated by a series of buttons that enable moving items from the first listbox to the second listbox and vice versa.
+NOTE: The DualList requires Javascript to function correctly.
 keywords:
   - dual
   - list